 However, if you’re not satisfied with any resolution offered by the seller, you can file a claim up to 45 days from the day the listing ended.

 If your claim relates to stolen items or undisclosed liens, you can file a claim up to 6 months from the day the listing ended.

-We'll also send a copy of your claim to the seller by email so they'll have the opportunity to respond.
-Sometimes this makes them aware or reminds them of the problem and they're happy to resolve it.
+We’ll also send a copy of your claim to the seller via email so they’ll have the opportunity to respond.
+Sometimes this makes them aware or reminds them of the problem, and they’re happy to resolve it.

-While your claim is being processed, it's important to provide all payment documentation (full or deposit), and that you don't discard, alter, or resell the items that relate to the claim.
+While your claim is being processed, it’s important to provide all payment documentation (full or deposit).
+Do not discard, alter, or resell items related to the claim.

 Once the claim has been processed, you and your seller will be contacted directly about the outcome.